 You should assess the movement of limbs and cervical spine.
 Any objective weakness or other neurological deficits would be significant until proven harmless.

-- Have persistent or progressive symptoms
+- They have persistent or progressive symptoms

-- Have inconsistencies in history and findings
+- There are inconsistencies in history and findings

 - They are at risk, for example, are elderly, have diabetes or are in generally poor health